 My publisher protested.
 Kobo then reconsidered and decided to restore the book after all.
 Well, gosh, thanks guys.
 Looks like we’re not living in an exclusively algorithm-dominated world quite yet; there are humans making these decisions — with all the messy subjectivity that entails.
 You have reassured me.
 I still have faith in the system.

 Now on to book covers.
 Apple’s iBooks has one of the stricter policies in the industry, but they also have clear guidelines: no breasts with nipples, no genitals, no butt cracks.
 So while Amazon and other retailers will allow you to sell your book with some nudity on the cover, Apple won’t.
 Here are the two versions of the Chinese edition’s cover of my novel Lust & Philosophy.
-The original cover (left) is allowed on the Amazon website, but it had to be altered for sale on Apple iBooks (right), the frightening butt crack removed (the Chinese text on the panties which I added states that the cover was censored):
+The original cover (top) is allowed on the Amazon website, but it had to be altered for sale on Apple iBooks (bottom), the frightening butt crack removed (the Chinese text on the panties which I added states that the cover was censored):

 Now let’s turn to Facebook.
 Not long ago I launched a Facebook author page devoted to my books and my writing.
 The company kept pestering me to take advantage of their ad campaigns.
 Each item you post can be promoted for a fee, but you can calibrate all the details (audience, length of ad run, etc.).
 It’s quite fun.
 Until I tried promoting my five published books.
 All were rejected, and all for the same reason: